warehouse-pg/warehouse-pg-grafana-dashboards/README.md

 # Grafana Dashboards for WarehousePG

+[!CAUTION]
+This software is for preview use only.
+Should not be used in production.

 ## Observability for WarehousePG

 The Observability for [WarehousePG](https://warehouse-pg.io/) (WHPG) consists of two separate packages: This is intentional in order to separate the data gathering from data storage and data display.
 This approach allows to minimize required permissions to the database, and also allows multiple forms of visualization and alerting.